 Books are more than words on a page.
 When we read them their stories seem filled with real people and places in our imaginations.
 But how, as writers, do we achieve this clarity of picture in the mind of a reader?
-I took a long hard look at the opening chapter of my novel, Fury, and came up with the following: Continue reading
+I took a long hard look at the opening chapter of my novel, Wolf Soul, and came up with the following: Continue reading

 You may consider it an unwelcome chore, or an exciting opportunity, but every author, at one time or another, finds themselves needing to produce their Author Biography.